Professor and Chair, History

 Ph.D., University of Oregon

-As a native Oregonian, I enjoyed the opportunity to complete my advanced level graduate training in European History from the University of Oregon.
-I am active in several academic societies including the French Colonial Historical Society, the Western Society for French History, and the Conference on Faith and History.
-I have been awarded two National Endowment for the Humanities Grants and several research grants from the Canadian government.
+As a native Oregonian, Dr. Daniel Scalberg enjoyed completing his advanced level graduate training in European History at the University of Oregon.
+He is active in several academic societies including the Fides et Historia, French Colonial Historical Society, the Western Society for French History, and the Conference on Faith and History.
+Daniel conducts historical research studies and was awarded two National Endowment for the Humanities Grants and several research grants from the Canadian government.
 His current research focuses on the Church in 17th century New France and the cultural encounter among Northeastern Canadian First Nations and French European Colonial populations.
 He has published several scholarly articles on the history of New France and Post-Tridentine Catholic Reform in 17th century France.